 Mrs YoaF stepped up to the challenge of dessert, admitting massive relief a few days later that I’d turned down her offer of a mouthful of her sticky date and toffee apple pudding.
 Her commitment to completing the course in as quick a manner as possible demonstrated it’s quality.
 I pocketed the cocoa-coated chocolate truffle that came with my espresso and loosened my belt for the drive home.

 The bill, including a glass of wine each, came to £70.
-Fair recompense for a lovely meal that will surely prompt a return visit.
+Fair recompense for a lovely meal at the Crab and Lobster that will surely prompt a return visit.
 It’s pretty daft that it’s taken so long to get out this way, all the more so when you consider the minimal financial commitment involved here.
 Lesson learnt, time to pull my finger out and check out long neglected venues.